GitSparTV/lua-infographics/lua-benchmark/lua-benchmark.md

 # Lua Versions Benchmarks
-This infographic measures the speed of the same script on each Lua version run on Lua's virtual machine.
+This infographic measures the speed of Lua's virtual machine with the same script on each Lua version.

 The script calls recursive Fibonacci function with number 16 100000 times.